Shields

 “That’s the worst of it, Berek.”

-“And we’re done with flying for today.”
+“We’re done with flying for today.”

 I teach him the energy patterns for the clothing and the crystal cloud.

-And I watch him shape and dissolve the forms until he has them clear.
+Then I watch him shape and dissolve the forms until he has them clear.

 “Practice flying with the cloud for twenty minutes a day, every day for the next three weeks.”